trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 ##### user.mergerfs.branches

-Used to query or modify the list of branches.
-When modifying there are several shortcuts to easy manipulation of the list.
+`branches` has the ability to understand some simple instructions to make manipulation of the list easier.

 | Value    | Description                |
 | -------- | -------------------------- |